A Local’s Guide to Minnesota Culture

 While other parts of the world use coozies to keep their beers cool during the summer, Minnesotans use them to keep beer from freezing in the winter.

-Gloves on Stick and Street Signs
+Gloves on Sticks and Street Signs

 Warm gloves are an essential piece of Minnesotan winter gear.
 It’s not uncommon to be walking down the street or trail in the winter in Minnesota and see a single glove propped up on a branch or signpost.
 This is the Minnesotan way of helping someone find their lost glove.
 I’ve not seen statistics on how often someone is actually reunited with their lost glove but it’s the thought that counts, right?